 My jewelry is available in galleries and boutiques across the US and in Paris and London.
 (Or you can shop here.)

 I'm a fourth generation artist.

 I was born in Scotland and lived in France and Switzerland before finally settling in the United States.
 Growing up in a family full of artists and missionaries, it’s not surprising that I’m concerned with beauty and meaning.

 My maternal grandfather was artist Garth Williams, who illustrated dozens of children’s books including Charlotte’s Web, Stuart Little and the Little House on the Prairie series.

 I apprenticed with my aunt, artist and jewelry designer Jessica Rose, who hired me as her assistant and encouraged me to start designing jewelry.

-Living and working in an 1840s farmhouse surrounded by mountains, a vegetable garden, and an old wooden barn, the pace of country life matches the pace of my work.
+I'm surrounded by mountains, vegetable and flower gardens, and an old wooden carriage barn.
+The pace of country life matches the pace of my work.
 Quiet.
 Focused.
 Special.

 Following the thread of an idea leads me from one design to the next, frequently in an unanticipated direction, always learning from the making itself.